Javier C. Hernández: Career

 After graduating from Harvard, Hernandez joined the Times, where he covered politics and education.
 In 2015, Hernandez moved to China, where he began covering the country for the Times.
 While in China, Hernandez covered the 2019–2020 Hong Kong protests.
 Hernandez began covering the emergence of COVID-19 in China in 2020, before relocating to Taiwan after he was expelled by the Chinese government.
 Hernandez later won a Pulitzer Prize for his coverage of the pandemic.
 In 2021, Hernandez became the Times' classical music and dance reporter.
 He broke the news of the discovery of Chopin's Waltz in A minor in 2024.
 He won an award from the Los Angeles Press Club for his investigation of Anna Netrebko's ties to Vladimir Putin in the aftermath of the Russian invasion of Ukraine.

-In 2025, The New York Times announced that Hernandez would be the paper's next Tokyo bureau chief.
+In 2025, The New York Times announced that Hernandez would be the paper's next Tokyo bureau chief, succeeding Motoko Rich.